toladata/TolaActivity/test/js/README.md

 The resulting output is best viewed in your browser.
 To do so, open file:///path/to/your/repo/doc/index.html in your web browser.
-It will end up looking something like the following image.
+It will end up looking something like the following image. **NOTE:** This is _API_ documentation; the tests themselves are self-documenting.

 ![](doc/tola_test_doc_home.png)